Threat abatement plan for the biological effects, including lethal toxic ingestion, caused by cane toads

 About the plan

 The Threat abatement plan for the biological effects, including lethal toxic ingestion, caused by cane toads is a national strategy to guide efforts by all levels of government, research organisations and non-government organisations in reducing the impacts of cane toads on native animals and ecosystems.

-- to identify priority native species and ecological communities at risk from the impact of cane toads;
+- identify native species and ecosystems at risk due to cane toads

-- to reduce the impact of cane toads on populations of priority native species and ecological communities; and
+- reduce the impact of cane toads on native species and ecosystems

-- to communicate information about cane toads, their impacts and this TAP.
+- communicate information about cane toads and their impacts.